ChiefBash/ChiefBash/readme.md

 </p>

 <p>
   From an early age, I've always had a passion for all things IT and technology in general; everything from working with computers, routers, switches and Raspberry Pis, to learning how to program in various languages.
-All of my past and current coding projects were built from scratch (everything from planning to coding and designing) and some are exclusively for educational purposes only.
-Repositories used for educational purposes will include a disclaimer in the `summary.md` file of the project.
+All of my past and current repositories and projects were built from scratch (everything from planning to coding and designing) and some are exclusively for educational purposes only.
+Repositories used for educational purposes will include a disclaimer in the summary section of the `readme.md` file.
 <p>

 ---